EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 ## Exchange 2019 Prerequisites

-For more information, please see Microsoft documentation at [this site](https://docs.microsoft.com/en-us/exchange/plan-and-deploy/prerequisites?view=exchserver-2019)
+For more information on preparing Active Directory and Windows Server 2019 for Exchange Server 2019, please see Microsoft documentation at [this site](https://docs.microsoft.com/en-us/exchange/plan-and-deploy/prerequisites?view=exchserver-2019)

 [Alternative Link](https://msexperttalk.com/part-2-install-and-configure-exchange-server-2019/)